marquesVF/objectypes/README.md

 ```

 ### `@PropTransformation`
-*obs: it only works for the extractObject method in the current version 0.0.6*
+*obs: it only works with extractObject in current implementation

 Sets a transformation function in the form `<T, K>(value: T) => K` in which a property of type `T` is transformed into a type `K`.